 Squash Tips: The Importance of Good Width

-Last month we explored the importance of length (link to blog).
+Previously, we explored the importance of length.
 This was how we can build our game around quality to the back which puts our opponent under pressure and allows us to take up positions higher up the court.
 We explored how to make adjustments to our lengths changing the height of the ball and the racket speed to create better lengths.
 We also began to touch on how to make use of the warm up, although this will be explored in the coming months.

 A good length is solid fundamental strategy to build on.
 This can be enhanced further by our use of width at certain times to keen your opponent guessing and unable to play solidly against your strategy.
 It is starting to sound like physical chess here!!!